essoen/essoen.github.io/content/work.md

 ask questions, or talk about ideas, because I believe it empowers the whole team.

+[Inbox Zero](https://blog.doist.com/inbox-zero/) is great, and I follow it.
+But, most emails are not urgent, so I do not handle it as such.
+If you need a fast answer, call instead of e-mailing.
+Or call me after the email is sent.
+To me, an email can wait to be answered for two days.
+If not, one should tell the recipient about the urgency.

+To me, discussions fit better in Slack or a meeting, rather than email.
+Usually we have discussions over a particular decisions.
+It's easier to have these discussions if we write out the alternatives, the arguments for each of them, beforehand.
+This helps us get to the details, and where we disagree, faster.

 ### Meetings

 When calling for a meeting, I try to be clear on: